 Wolfgang Streeck, “How Will Capitalism End?: Essays on a Failing System” (Germany)

-Nancy Fraser, “Fortunes of Feminism: From State-Managed Capitalism to Neoliberal Crisis” (United States)
+Nancy Fraser, “Fortunes of Feminism” (United States)

 Antonio Gramsci, “Prison Notebooks” (Italy)